az0/entity-metadata/README.md

 This repository contains code and data about people and organizations.
 Potential uses include training and evaluation data sets to:

-* Classify names as a person or a church
+* Classify names as a person, business, or church
 * Capitalize names with the proper case such as _McGregory_ or _de la Cruz_
 * Improve the [probablepeople](https://github.com/datamade/probablepeople) parser library
 * [Generate names](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)